stevegrunwell/building-for-php-cli/slides.md

 Note:

-To demonstrate $argc and $argv, let's pass a simple script to the CLI PHP interpreter:
+To demonstrate argc and argv, let's pass a simple script to the CLI PHP interpreter:

-Can anyone guess the values of $argc and $argv?
+Can anyone guess the values of argc and argv?

 ----